meng-yanchen/meng-yanchen/README.md

 I work in data and analytics — pipelines, dashboards, cloud migrations — but my brain is always half in the policy room.
 I care about how AI gets governed, who gets to decide, and why it matters that those decisions are made well.

-Currently building at the intersection of technical practice and regulatory thinking, because the people writing AI policy *should* know what a training pipeline looks like, and the people building AI systems *should* know what the EU AI Act says.
+Currently building at the intersection of technical practice and regulatory thinking, because the people writing AI policy *should* know what a training pipeline looks like, and the people building AI systems *should* know what the policies say.

 ---